CloudLabs-Samples/EduLabs/Demo/azure/demo-vmaas.md

-# Custom Lab : Windows Virtual machine
+# Demo Lab : Windows Virtual machine with Visual Studio Code

 ## Overview
-This lab environment has a Windows Virtual machine
+This lab environment has a Windows Virtual machine with Visual Studio Code

 ## Getting started